Chemical warfare: Post-War

+French forces frequently used chemical weapons, such as CN2D and sarin, against Algerian rebels during the Algerian War of Independence.
+The attacks killed and wounded thousands of Algerian civilians in 5,000 to 10,000 separate operations.

 Small amounts of chemical agents were employed by Egyptian forces during the North Yemen civil war between 1963 and 1967, resulting hundreds of casualties.
 In one of the largest chemical attacks, the United States dropped over 90,000 tons of chemical agents, mostly Rainbow Herbicides but tear gas as well during the Vietnam War.

 During the Iran–Iraq War, some 100,000 Iranian troops were casualties of Iraqi chemical weapons.
 Iraq also used mustard gas and nerve agents against the Kurdish population killing more than 5,000 people and injuring many in the 1988 Halabja chemical attack.

 The Cuban intervention in Angola saw limited use of organophosphates.

 On 22 September 1991, during the battle of Šibenik, Federal Yugoslav authorities accused Croatian forces of employing non-lethal chemical agents to storm the naval base in the city's harbour.

 Terrorist groups have also used chemical weapons, notably in Japan in the 1990s, illustrated by the 1994 Matsumoto incident and the 1995 Tokyo subway sarin attack.

 21st century

+Syria

 The Ba'athist regime in Syria used sarin, chlorine, and mustard gas in numerous deadly chemical attacks against civilian populations during the Syrian civil war.

+Russia

 During the Russian invasion of Ukraine, Russia has been reported to deploy CS gas through K-51 grenades dropped by unmanned drones.
 On 13 December 2024, the Ukrainian military stated that over 4,800 incidents involving chemical weapons against Ukrainian forces have been recorded since the war began, which resulted in over 2,000 Ukrainian soldiers having been hospitalized, and 3 deaths.
 The use of gas was often hidden by heavy Russian "intense artillery, rocket, and bomb attacks”, forcing Ukrainian soldiers out of their positions.
 They saw less use of chemical gas in cold weather, as it reduced the effectiveness of the K-51 gas grenades.
-A recent US aid package to Ukraine included "nuclear, chemical and radiological protective equipment".
+A 2024 US aid package to Ukraine included "nuclear, chemical and radiological protective equipment".